 I came across this recipe on the BBC Good Food website while I was searching for a sweet potato side dish to accompany salmon fillets.
 The combination of spinach and sweet potato sounded appealing but it was the addition of cream that really sold it to me.

 The herb infused cream (I used dried rosemary and thyme) works really well with the sweet potatoes and the dish is lovely and comforting.
-I thought I'd squeezed most of the water from the wilted spinach but next time I'll have to try harder.
-When it came to serving up portions there was more water than expected in the bottom of the dish.
-As I was using a slotted spoon this wasn't an issue and the excess water didn't seem to detract from the taste.
+I thought I'd squeezed most of the water from the wilted spinach but next time I'll have to try harder as when it came to serving up, there was more water than expected in the bottom of the dish.

-This recipe is reminiscent of a potato gratin; it's easier to cook as it's not necessary to precook the sweet potatoes and had the added benefit of being healthier.
-It reheats well and can be made in advance and stored in the fridge until cooking is required.
+This recipe is reminiscent of a potato gratin but it's easier to make as you don't need to precook the sweet potatoes.
+It reheats well and can be made in advance and stored in the fridge until it's ready to be cooked.